 Visions of a generalized probability theory).

-As the founder and head of Brookes' Artificial Intelligence and Vision research group (now Visual Artificial Intelligence Laboratory),
+As the founder and Head of Brookes' Visual Artificial Intelligence Laboratory,

-Fabio have been conducting work at the current boundaries of human action recognition.
+Fabio have been conducting work at the boundaries of human action recognition.

 Within machine learning Fabio's work is directed at understanding the mathematics of deep learning, providing